-ASSIGNMENTS: Students are assigned to rooms at the discretion of SUNY Maritime College DRL.
+ASSIGNMENTS: Students are assigned to rooms at the discretion of SUNY Maritime College.
 New students, students coming back after a LOA/Disenrollment, or those participating in INDOC will be placed by the Department of Residential Life.
 Due to the Residence Halls' layout, roommates are of the same gender and most often of the same status (Civilian, Regimented, Day Student, and Graduate).
 Regimented students are as best as possible, assigned based on class.
 Returning students may be given an option to select their roommates for the next academic year in the preceding spring semester.
 Roommate requests will not be honored until the student has lived on campus for at least one semester and only if the request is for the fall semester.
+THE DRL shall select and may change at any time, in its sole discretion, the space to which students are assigned and the furnishings, features, and other occupants of the room.
+If a student requests a residence hall or type of accommodation that is not available, the student will be assigned to and charged the rate for alternative accommodations chosen by the college.
+Roommate requests based upon race, color, religion, sexual orientation, physical characteristic, or national origin cannot be accepted.
 If a roommate is not chosen, Housing will assign one.
 The DRL reserves the right to assign and consolidate rooms, as necessary.
 Roommate requests will be considered but are not guaranteed.

 Housing of Civilian students and students in special status is limited and based on availability.
 Resident(s) can renew their Housing Agreement on a space-available basis.
-All students must fill out a Housing Intent to reserve a room for the following semester.
+All students must fill out a Housing Application to reserve a room for the following semester.
 Housing Agreements may be terminated due to Disenrollment, Leave of Absence, Withdrawal, etc. The DRL cannot guarantee accommodation upon readmission.
 These individuals must fill out a Housing Application and will be assigned a room after all new applicants have been accommodated, space permitting.
 If a student is not living on campus for a semester, and is returning to campus housing, it is their responsibility to contact the DRL, with sufficient notice, to apply for housing for the upcoming semester.

-The DRL cannot guarantee accommodation upon readmission.
-These individuals must fill out a Housing Application and will be assigned a room after all new applicants have been accommodated, space permitting.
-If a student is not living on campus for a semester, and is returning to campus housing, it is their responsibility to contact the DRL, with sufficient notice, and/or to apply for housing for the upcoming semester.

 Those who live on campus in the spring semester and who apply for the fall semester may participate in the Housing Lottery.
-Check the Residential Life Calendar online for dates and times for the Lottery.
-The Lottery (all online) enables students to choose their desired room type (double/triple) and roommates for the Fall Semester.
-Roommate requests indicated on the Lottery will be considered but are not guaranteed.
+Check the Residential Life Calendar online or the housing website for dates and times for the Lottery.
+The Lottery (all online) enables students to choose their desired room type and roommates for the Fall Semester.
+Room and or Roommate requests indicated on the Lottery will be considered but are not guaranteed.
 Students should delegate a group leader who will complete the Lottery and choose the room type.
 The group leader should be the person with the best selection time.
 All potential roommates should give their roommate passcode to the group leader.
 The passcode is displayed on the ResidenceTM homepage of each student.
 Potential roommates should be in the same program (Reg/Civ) and if Regimental, the same class.
 If you are the group leader - choose a room from the dropdown menu displayed.
 A confirmation email will be sent to all parties after submitting your selection.